Colcannon

 2. Bring to a boil, cook until potatoes are fork tender, usually about 15 minutes.

-3. Drain and return to the pot, add the milk, butter, salt, and pumpkin pie spice.
+3. Drain and return to the pot, add the soy milk, “butter”, salt, and pumpkin pie spice.
 Mash until desired texture achieved.

 4. Serve with green onion sprinkled on top.

 Serves 2 generous portions.
 Each serving contains 275 calories, 6.4 grams fat, 47.9 grams carbs, 5.7 grams fibre, 9.8 grams protein.
-Great special occasion dish, although I’m thinking adding a bit of sliced ham to this would make an amazing main dish.
+Great special occasion dish, although I’m thinking adding a bit of sliced fam (seitan ham, fake ham, you get it) to this would make an amazing main dish.
 Yum!

-Yum, I love Colcannon, forgot all about this dish, lol! 🙂
+Yum, I love Colcannon, forgot all about this dish, lol! πŸ™‚